 (B) Selection

-The court administrator will be appointed and removed and the court administrator's salary determined by vote of the majority of the judges in the General Division of the Court of Common Pleas in Joint Session.
+The court administrator will be appointed and removed and the court administrator's salary determined by vote of the majority of the judges in the General Division of the Court of Common Pleas.

 RULE 26.
 Effective Date; Repeal; Amendments